relativitydev/relativity-trace-documentation/docs/user_guide/alerting/creating_a_policy.md

 You can create Terms in multiple ways:

-1. Via [Remote Desktop Client ( RDC )](https://help.relativity.com/9.6/Content/Relativity/Relativity_Desktop_Client/Relativity_Desktop_Client.htm) load file.
+1. Via a [Relativity Desktop Client ( RDC )](https://help.relativity.com/9.6/Content/Relativity/Relativity_Desktop_Client/Relativity_Desktop_Client.htm) load file.
 This method is ideal if you are adding a lot of terms at once.

-2. From Terms tab by clicking “New Term” and adding each Term individually.
+2. From the Terms tab by clicking “New Term” and adding each Term individually.

 3. By clicking the New button on the Terms section of the Rule Layout.

 ![](media/rules/e2a523416ac9607f8b2e9f42e2287e0f.png)

-Term definition contains 3 fields:
+Term definitions contain 3 fields:

 -   **Term:** searching string (unique identifier)
 -   **Term Category:** optional group name to organize terms